-Mediations or family dispute resolution conferences allow you to have greater control and certainty over your agreement or outcome.
+Family Dispute Resolution Conferences or Mediations allow you to have greater control and certainty over your agreement or outcome.
 This is in contrast with an outcome imposed by the Court.
 A high percentage of parenting and property settlement disputes resolve at a mediation.

 The Family Law Act provides that parents or other parties to a parenting dispute, must participate in family dispute resolution (FDR) – section 60I.
 There are certain exemptions to this compulsory dispute resolution, such as family violence.
-Please contact us at Parry Coates Family Law for further direction about FDR and the exemptions which may apply to your case.
+Contact Parry Coates Family Law for more information and guidance about family dispute resolution and any exemptions which may apply to your individual situation.

-In a parenting dispute, generally an application cannot be made to the Court without the parties participating in FDR.
-There may be circumstances when we attend your FDR mediation with you.
+In a parenting dispute, generally an application cannot be made to the Court without the parties participating in family dispute resolution.
+There may be circumstances when we attend your family dispute resolution mediation with you.
 For example, if the mediation is organised by the lawyers as opposed to a mediation arranged by the parties themselves.

 Similar to a parenting dispute, the Court in a financial dispute will not allow a matter to be listed for a trial unless the parties have participated in and made a genuine effort to resolve their dispute by mediation or dispute resolution conference..

-At Parry Coates Family Law, we understand the mediation process and the preparation required to ensure your mediation is valuable.
-We will:-
+At Parry Coates Family Law, we understand the mediation process and the preparation required to ensure your family dispute resolution and/or mediation is valuable.

 - Prepare a schedule of the assets, liabilities and superannuation benefits to understand the net property pool;